Matrix669/Matrix669/README.md

 ###

-<p align="left">Hi!
-I'm Maks, an aspiring junior frontend developer with a passion for continuous growth.
-I'm motivated by exploring new areas in the world of programming.
-Below, you'll find information about me, my skills, and my development plans.</p>
+<p align="left">I’m a freelancer specializing in creating websites, online stores, and web applications.
+Below, you’ll find information about me, my skills, and the projects I’m working on</p>

 ###